helloanh/DIRAC/README.md

 ### Short List of Technologies

 WebGL -  WebGL will make possible to render 3D models in real time on the web browser with the computational capabilities of the new smartphones and tablets.

 Amazon Simple Storage Service (S3) - allows cloud data storage of large files.
 Users can upload files up to 5TB in per single PUT upload, or in multipart for files larger than 5TB. [^1] It also offers easy solutions to develop HIPAA compliant medical applications.
 The typical DICOM medical image is approximately a gigabyte per subject.
 Basically, the Amazon infrastructure offers solutions for: Identification & Authentication, Authorized Privileges & Access Control, Confidentiality, Integrity, Accountability, Security and Protection, Disaster Recovery.

-Amazon Elastic Compute Cloud (Amazon EC2)
+Amazon Elastic Compute Cloud (Amazon EC2) - Act as a container to story the application.

 [AMI Medical Imaging (AMI) JS ToolKit](https://github.com/FNNDSC/ami) - Open-sourced project from Boston Hospital to display and convert DICOM to STL in JavaScript programming language.